 Along with appetite changes, pregnancy often changes the foods you crave as well.
 Foods you once loved may seem disgusting, while other foods may suddenly become irresistible.
 You may experience these appetite changes as one of your first signs of pregnancy, so to be sure, buy a pregnancy test from the local pharmacy.
 If it shows up positive, check with your doctor to confirm.

 When you're especially hungry, you may tend to wolf food down.
 That may feel good in the moment, but it can leave you feeling painfully full too.
 That's because when you eat fast, your body doesn't have enough time to register a feeling of fullness.

 Eating your food slowly and enjoying it can make your mealtime more satisfying with less food.
 But if you're already in the habit of eating quickly, making a change can be tough.
 Try this: when you begin to eat, remind yourself to slow down and focus on each bite.
 Chew slowly, take smaller bites, and take the time to enjoy what you eat.
 Savor the flavors and appreciate your food.
 Once you've eaten a healthy amount, wait 20 minutes before deciding whether to have another bite.
 You may find that you are satisfied with less.

 What makes food satisfying?
 Different foods satisfy hunger to different extents.
 It makes sense when you think about it.
 If you ate the same caloric amount of french fries as baked potatoes, the fries would leave you hungry again sooner.
 But why?

 Calories and Volume

-For starters, eating the same amount of calories can lead to huge differences in the volume of food you eat; 500 calories of strawberries takes up a lot more space than 500 calories of milk chocolate.
+For starters, eating the same number of calories can lead to huge differences in the volume of food you eat; 500 calories of strawberries take up a lot more space than 500 calories of milk chocolate.
 So even if they're the same number of calories, boiled potatoes will take up a lot more real estate inside your stomach than french fries.

 Fat, Protein, and Fiber